 In 1995, Oseola McCarty forever changed The University of Southern Mississippi with the announcement of a planned gift of $150,000 to the institution.
 As a washerwoman who lived frugally, this gift represented the majority of her life savings.
-By generously including the USM Foundation in her estate plans, McCarty established an endowment to help educate African American students at Southern Miss.
+By generously including the USM Foundation in her estate plans, McCarty established an endowment to help educate students from southern Mississippi with preference given to African American students.
 Although McCarty passed away in 1999, her legacy as a selfless benefactor lives on at Southern Miss through her generous deeds and spirit.

 Membership in the McCarty Legacy is extended to people who have included the University in their estate plans as a beneficiary of a will, life insurance policy or retirement plan, or by establishing a charitable gift annuity or remainder trust.

-For more information on the McCarty Legacy, please contact the USM Foundation by calling 601.266.5210 or via email at firstname.lastname@example.org.
+For more information on the McCarty Legacy, please contact Torie Fowler at 601.266.6292 or email@example.com.

 To learn more about how to include the USM Foundation in your estate plans, visit www.usmfoundation.com/plannedgiving.